AckerlyXu/heima/articles/service-fabric/service-fabric-visualstudio-configure-secure-connections.md

-<properties
+---
-   pageTitle="Configure secure connections supported by the Service Fabric cluster | Microsoft Azure" description="Learn how to use Visual Studio to configure secure connections that are supported by the Azure Service Fabric cluster." services="service-fabric" documentationCenter="na" authors="cawaMS" manager="paulyuk" editor="tglee" />
+title: Configure secure connections supported by the Service Fabric cluster | Microsoft Azure
+description: Learn how to use Visual Studio to configure secure connections that are supported by the Azure Service Fabric cluster.

-<tags
-   ms.service="multiple"
-   ms.date="10/08/2015"
-   wacn.date=""/>
+services: service-fabric
+documentationCenter: na
+authors: cawaMS
+manager: paulyuk
+editor: tglee

+ms.service: multiple
+ms.date: 10/08/2015
+wacn.date: ''
+---

 # Configure secure connections to a Service Fabric cluster from Visual Studio